 where N is the number of shifts of the standard reference plane.
-In the least-squares sense, the system constants ax,y, bx, y and cx, y can be directly estimated by minimizing the sum of square εx,y.
-The minimum error is at the point where the partial derivatives of εx, y with respect ax, y, bx, y and cx, y are all zero.
-Therefore, we have [35]:
+In the least-squares sense, the system constants ax,y, bx, y and cx, y can be directly estimated by minimising the sum of square εx,y.
+The minimum error is at the point where the partial derivatives of εx, y with respect to ax, y, bx, y and cx, y are all zero.
+Therefore, we have [35]